 Summary Statement Feedback

 Identifying, interpreting, and summarizing key findings is a fundamental clinical skill.
-Our summary statement feedback tool enables you (or your designated faculty) to review student created summary statements within the cases and provide them with feedback (via email or in the case log).
-Integrating this feedback mechanism in the clerkship will allow you to assist students to improve their clinical reasoning in a meaningful way.
+Our summary statement feedback tool enables you (or your designated faculty) to review student created summary statements within the cases and easily compare them to summary statements written by content experts.
+Integrating this feedback mechanism in the clerkship will allow you to provide your students with concrete feedback, helping them to improve their clinical reasoning in a meaningful way.

 Case Analysis Tool